andres-s/analytics-with-r/r-for-data-integrity.md

 % R for Data Integrity

-I'm going to talk about things
+I'm going to talk about programming languages
 ------------------------------

 1. R: what it is, what it isn't.